Resources

 What the team gets back

-Once approved, the pattern becomes accessible to the people who are allowed to use it: the next shift, the supervisor, the route coordinator, and later the manager asking why denial burden increased.
+Once approved, the pattern becomes accessible to the people who are allowed to use it: the next shift, the supervisor, the care coordinator, and later the manager asking why care-plan drift keeps recurring.

 Shift brief